ASB Bank: Advertising and sponsorship

 ASB has become known for using well-known characters in its advertising.
 The bank had a series of highly successful, award-winning commercials with the Ira Goldstein character (played by American actor Steve Mellor), a bumbling American banker sent to New Zealand to find out "what makes that bank different".
 The ads were popular over an 11-year period.
 However, the campaign ended in 2010 as the bank moved to a new advertising agency from TBWA/Whybin.

 In October 2011 the bank introduced the Experience ASB campaign with new advertising agency Droga5.
 The campaign featured voice overs by English actor Dame Judi Dench and allowed potential customers to "test drive" the bank before joining.

 In July 2012 ASB left Droga5 for Saatchi & Saatchi.
 In February 2013 ASB launched a new advertising campaign featuring Brian Blessed playing a fictionalised version of himself encouraging New Zealanders to be proud of their achievements whether big or small.

 The bank also supports the ASB Community Trust, which was formed in 1988 with an endowment from the sale of ASB to Australia's Commonwealth Bank.
 The Trust has distributed more than $745 million since 1988, mostly giving grants to the arts, sport, recreation, environment, heritage, health and social services areas, as well as funding capital projects in local communities around New Zealand.

-ASB is the corporate sponsor for a number of high-profile New Zealand organisations and events such as:
+ASB is the corporate sponsor and partner for a number of high-profile New Zealand organisations and events such as: